 5) Putting Down Yurt Roots

-One of the absolute best parts of transitioning to yurt life is the opportunity to live in a new location.
-In many cases, the move into a Pacific Yurt represents a new chapter in life.
-A large percentage of yurt owners choose to shake things up when it comes to deciding where to build their new home in the round.
-The great news is that Pacific Yurts can adapt to almost any geography, land type, or weather pattern, so selecting a location for your new home comes down to personal preference.
+One of the absolute best parts of yurt life is the opportunity to create a dwelling in a new location.
+A large percentage of yurt owners choose to shake things up when it comes to deciding where to build their new shelter in the round.
+The great news is that Pacific Yurts can adapt to almost any geography, land type, or weather pattern, so selecting a location for your new yurt comes down to personal preference.

 The setting you choose will have a significant impact on the types of amenities, add-ons, and adaptations you’ll want to make to your Pacific Yurt.
-For example, if you opt to live in the dense forests of the Pacific Northwest, you’ll likely want to add a layer of insulation for the winter, or even a glass dome at the top of your yurt, to provide natural light while still keeping the rain at bay.
-If you hope to live in the high desert or a dry, alpine environment, you’ll probably opt for thinner wall materials, a screen door, or even a tropical cupola for natural air flow.
+For example, if you opt to build your yurt in the dense forests of the Pacific Northwest, you’ll likely want to add our insulation layer for the winter, or upgrade to an operable dome at the top of your yurt, to provide easy ventilation.
+If you hope to live in the high desert or a dry, alpine environment, you’ll probably opt for a screen door, fan support or tinted dome.
 When it comes to modifying your Pacific Yurt to fit your preferred setting, the options abound, but it’s important to think carefully about where you’d like to set your roots as a new Pacific Yurt owner.